Ignacio-Antequera/Store_Item_Demand_Forecasting/README.md

 ## Introduction

+Hi!
 Welcome to the Store Item Demand Forecasting project!
 This project focuses on leveraging machine learning techniques, specifically deep learning with XGBoost, to forecast the demand for items in a retail setting.
 Accurate demand forecasting is critical for supply chain management and inventory optimization.

 ## Project Overview